 What Is Human Trafficking?

-Human trafficking is the global trade in humans, most commonly for the purpose of sexual slavery, forced labor (19%) or commercial sexual exploitation (80%).
-Other forms are the extraction of organs or tissues, including surrogacy and ova removal; or for providing a spouse in the context of forced marriage.
+Human trafficking is the global trade in humans, most commonly for the purpose of sexual slavery, forced labor or commercial sexual exploitation.
+Other forms are the extraction of organs or tissues (including forced surrogacy) and forced marriage.

-Human Trafficking is a serious crime and a violation of human rights.
-Human Trafficking exists in almost every country; it’s not just a third world issue any longer.
+Human trafficking is a serious crime and a violation of human rights.
+Human trafficking exists to varying degrees in every country; it’s not just a third world issue any longer.
 Our home (western) nations are part of the equation, either as the origin, transit or the final destination of the victims.

-Human Trafficking the third largest crime industry, annually generates an estimated profit of $32 Billion Dollars / £21 Billion Pounds.
+Human trafficking is the third largest crime industry and annually generates an estimated profit of $32 Billion Dollars / £21 Billion Pounds.

 Our Response To Human Trafficking